 - Stage 2: review by an Independent Appeals Panel (if you are dissatisfied with the Stage 1 response).

-The Independent Panel make recommendations to the Minister for Environment, Energy and Rural Affairs who then takes the final decision.
+The Independent Panel make recommendations to the Welsh Ministers who take the final decision, which concludes the process.

 There is no charge for Stage 1 of the process but there is a charge at Stage 2 - £50 for a written hearing or £100 for an oral hearing.
 These charges are repaid in full if the Stage 2 appeal is either partially or fully successful.

-Appeals must be received within 60 days of the date of the letter outlining the decision you wish to appeal against.
+Appeals, including supporting evidence, must be submitted via RPW Online within 60 days of the date of the letter outlining the decision you wish to appeal against.